MaritaThuriAnna/angular-todo-app/README.md

 # To-Do List App

-A simple and elegant To-Do List app built with Angular.
+A simple To-Do List app built with Angular.
 This app helps you organize and manage your tasks effectively with features like task completion, deletion, and persistent storage.

 ---